liambll/blog-archive/_posts/2017-07-02-queuing-model.markdown

   * Service time is the elapsed time from the begining to the end of service.
   * Mean service rate \\(\mu\\) is expected number of service completions per unit time for a single busy server
 \\[
-Expected service time = 1/\mu
+text{Expected service time} = 1/\mu
 \\]
-Most queueing models assume that the service time has a particular probability distribution, such as exponential distribution, constant-time service time, etc.
+  * Most queueing models assume that the service time has a particular probability distribution, such as exponential distribution, constant-time service time, etc.